plo8/cpsc449-project2/README.md

 1. Procfile is a mechanism for declaring what commands are run by your application to start the app

 The following are the steps to run the project:
-1. Clone the github repository https://github.com/plo8/cpsc449-project2.git
-2. Installing and configuring Nginx:
+1. Installing and configuring Nginx:
     > sudo apt update
     > sudo apt install --yes nginx-extras
+2. Clone the github repository https://github.com/plo8/cpsc449-project2.git
+3. Then cd into the cpsc449-project2 folder and run the following commands:
+    > mkdir var
-3. Run init.sh to populate the database and automatically connect the api to the database.
+3. Run both the init scripts to populate the database and automatically connect the api to the database.
     > ./bin/init_auth.sh

     > ./bin/init_game.sh
-4. start the services
+4. Start the services
     > foreman start -m auth=1,game=3

 Now the API can be run using Postman(the method which we followed) or using curl or httpie.